 Types of testicular biopsy

-A needle is inserted through the skin in to the testicle then get a sample from tissue.
-This procedure does not require an incision, it’s also referred to as fine needle biopsy.
-The core needle biopsy is a variation of percutaneous biopsy, where aspiring loaded needle is used to draw out a cylinder of cells.
-This is called a core sample is a larger sample tissue compared to fine needle biopsy.
+A needle is inserted through the scrotal skin into the testicle and a sample taken.
+This procedure does not require an incision, it’s also referred to as a fine needle biopsy.
+The core needle biopsy is a variation in taking a percutaneous biopsy, the core sample has a larger diameter and takes a cylindrical piece of tissue.
+Your doctor will decide which is more suitable in your case.

 2-Open surgical biopsy

-Your doctor starts by making a cut in a skin and obtaining a sample of testicular tissue and stitches are used to close the cuts.
+Your surgeon starts by making a small incision and obtaining a sample of testicular tissue, stitches are used to close the incisions made.

 Preparations before testicular biopsy

 The preparations for a testicular biopsy depend on